Skip to main content

 Male

-See the tables below for a list of the suggested input table columns and descriptions for these device resolution options.
+See the table below for a list of the suggested input table columns and descriptions for hashed email-only resolution with deconfliction.

 Note